Mohyour/document-management/README.md

 The system manages documents, users and user roles.
 Each document defines access rights; the document defines which roles can access it.
 Also, each document specifies the date it was published.

 Users are categorized by roles.
 Each user must have a role defined for them.
+The API has routes, each dedicated to a single task that uses HTTP response codes to indicate API status and errors.

+## Features

+The Document Management System API has the following features:

+**Authentication**

+* App uses JSON Web Token (JWT) for authentication.
+* It generates a token on successful login or user regstration and returns the token back to the consumer.
+* It verifies the token to ensures a user is authenticated to access protected endpoints.

+**Users**

+* Users can be register
+* Users can login
+* Authenticated users can retrieve and uodate their information
+* An admin user can manage users

+**Roles**

+* Roles can be created, retrieved, updated and deleted by an admin user.
+* A non-admin user cannot create, retrieve, modify, or delete roles.
+* Users are assigned roles on registration

+**Documents**

+* Auntheticated users can create documents and set the document access level
+* Admin users can create, retrieve all documents
+* Users can delete, edit and update documents that they own.
+* Users can retrieve all documents they own as well as public documents.

+**Search**

+* Users can search public documents for a specified search term.
+* An admin user can search for documents based on their access roles

 ## Installation